icebear93/icebear93.github.io/_posts/2023-05-25- Reinforcement Learning.md

 Q-learning is a powerful and versatile algorithm that has been successfully applied to various problems, including robotics, game-playing agents, and autonomous systems.

+However, the Q-table tends to require a large amount of storage capacity, making it impractical for many applications.
+To address this issue, neural networks (NN) are commonly employed to approach reinforcement learning using the same underlying principles.
+One prominent approach is Deep Q-Networks (DQN), which leverages neural networks to approximate Q-values and overcome the limitations of the Q-table.

+## Deep Q-Networks (DQN)

+DQN is a reinforcement learning algorithm that combines deep neural networks with the Q-learning algorithm.
+Instead of storing Q-values in a table, DQN utilizes a neural network to estimate the Q-values for different state-action pairs.
+The neural network takes the state as input and outputs a Q-value for each possible action.

+DQN introduces two main techniques to improve training stability and sample efficiency: experience replay and a target network.
+Experience replay involves storing agent experiences (consisting of state, action, reward, and next state) in a memory buffer.
+During training, a batch of experiences is randomly sampled from the buffer to break the temporal correlations between consecutive experiences.
+This helps to alleviate the issues caused by the sequential nature of the data and leads to more efficient learning.

+The target network is a separate neural network that is periodically updated with the weights of the main network.
+The main network, also known as the online network, is used to select actions during training.
+By periodically updating the target network, which is used to compute the target Q-values, DQN stabilizes the learning process.
+This is because it reduces the potential for feedback loops and prevents the network from chasing a moving target.

+Through these techniques, DQN can effectively learn and approximate the Q-values for large and complex state-action spaces.
+It can handle high-dimensional inputs, making it suitable for tasks such as image-based or continuous control problems.
+However, training DQN can still be computationally intensive and may require substantial computational resources and time.

 ---